 Students will study how our political institutions actually work, how and why the political agenda emerges and how laws are made.
 We also develop an understanding of different political systems and different levels of government.
 Global politics gives students an opportunity to develop an understanding of the local, national, international and global dimensions of political activity.
 It also gives them the opportunity to explore the political issues that affect all of us.
 Students will gain understanding of abstract political concepts through grounding them in contemporary real-world examples and case studies that will develop an international awareness and knowledge of multiple perspectives.
-Global politics encourages discussion and debate and requires students to study and present different global perspectives on global politics are liberalism and realism, and students will be expected to understand how these perspectives are applied throughout all elements of the global politics content.
+Global politics encourages discussion and debate and requires students to study and present different global perspectives, as well as interpreting competing and contestable claims.
+The key mainstream perspectives on global politics are liberalism and realism, and students will be expected to understand how these perspectives are applied throughout all elements of the global politics content.
 Candidates will have the opportunity to study different political ideologies and theories; for example, conservatism, liberalism, socialism and feminism.